redysanin/BestPrice/README.md

 # BestPrice

-This have sample BextPrice java program.
+This have sample BestPrice java program.
 Which can run standalone.

-User need to implement getBestPrice function which will get some input and return best price for flights.
+Candidate need to implement getBestPrice function which will take input as FlightsList,OriginAirport,DestinationAirport and return best price from list of flights.

 Use Case: